cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 {{hash2base-impl}} details the hash2base procedure.

-Note that implementors SHOULD NOT use an iterated procedure, i.e., rejection sampling.
+Note that implementors SHOULD NOT use rejection sampling to generate a uniformly random element of F.
 The reason is that these procedures are difficult to implement in constant time, and later well-meaning "optimizations" may silently render an implementation non-constant-time.